AtlasOfLivingAustralia/ala-namematching-service/README.md

   If hints are available, then the resulting match is checked against the list of hints and flagged with a `hintMismatch` issue if the match does not correspond to the hint.

+#### Loose matches

+Search requests may contain a `"loose": true` value.
+Loose searches will see if the supplied scientific name is a verncaular name or taxon identifier, as well as a proper scientific name.
+Search requests with parameters are always loose.

 ### Health Check